Skip to main content

 enhancing public sector action through climate reporting

-“As the world unites to combat climate change and preserve our planet, public sector participation is required to ensure lasting change.
-Unique levers exist in the public sector—taxation, regulation, subsidies—that can influence behaviors across entire economies.
+“As the world unites to combat climate change and preserve our planet, the public sector is needed to help ensure lasting change.
+The public sector holds unique levers—taxation, legislation, regulation, and subsidies—that are needed to change behaviors across the entire economy.
 There is no solution to addressing climate change that does not include public sector leadership,” said Ross Smith, Program and Technical Director at the IPSASB, in his opening remarks.

 Ross Smith